How to Extract OpenType Font Signature in Java with GroupDocs.Metadata

 - Do I need a license?
 A free trial works for evaluation; a full license is required for production

 - Is the code thread‑safe?
-The
+Create a new

 Prerequisites